 The Proton VPN Windows client that I tested out for this review supports OpenVPN and WireGuard.
 The macOS and iOS apps support the IKEv2 and WireGuard protocols.
-The Proton VPN Android app and the Linux app both support the OpenVPN and WireGuard protocols.
+The Proton VPN Android app and the Linux app both support OpenVPN and WireGuard.

 Leak test results: all clear

 I ran the Windows and Mac OS apps through some basic VPN tests to identify potential leaks or flaws.
 Everything checked out — no leaks were detected: